Mentored Research Award

 Grant monitoring

-Grant recipients are required to submit biannual reports detailing scientific progress, research milestones achieved, and financial expenditures related to the project.
-The reports disclose updates on publications, patents and clinical trial advances when applicable.
-These reports are reviewed by NETRF’s Scientific Review and Grants Administration team to ensure that funds are being properly spent and that sufficient progress is made throughout the grant term.
-Continued funding is contingent upon review of progress and achievement of relevant milestones.
-Post-award reports at one, three and five years are required to meansure longer-term outcomes of the funded research and investigator career advancement.
+Grant recipients must submit progress reports every six months detailing scientific progress, research milestones achieved, and project-related expenditures.
+The reports disclose updates on publications, patents, and clinical trial advances when applicable.
+These reports are reviewed to ensure funds are spent appropriately and that sufficient progress is made throughout the grant term.
+Continued funding is contingent upon review and approval of progress and achievement of relevant milestones.
+Post-award reports at one, three, and five years are required to measure longer-term outcomes of the funded research and investigator career advancement.

 Search funded research projects